probabl-ai/skore/sphinx/user_guide/project.rst

 Synchronizing projects
 ----------------------

-Use :meth:`Project.sync` to transfer reports between projects with the same name and different storage modes.
+Use :meth:`Project.sync` to transfer reports between projects.
 The project on which the method is called is the source.

 .. code-block:: python